yyandrew/tmux-presentation/README.md

 Panes are pseudo terminals encapsulating shells (e.g., Bash, Zsh).
 They reside within a window.
 A terminal within a terminal, they can run shell commands, scripts, and programs, like vim, emacs, top, htop, rails server, rails console, and so on within them.

+To create a new pane, you can split-window from within the current window and pane you are in.

 ## Sync tmux panes

 By using synchronize-panes window option you can send each pane the same keyboard input simultaneously.